denoland/denokv/proto/kv-connect.md

   has a strongly consistent view of the database or not.
 This allows the client to retry the request if the server does not have a strongly consistent view of the database.

+### Version 3

+Version 3 adds the following features:

+- The `status` field is added to the response body of _Snapshot Read Requests_ and is used instead of the `read_disabled` boolean field by the client.
+- The "Watch" data path operation is added.